Financing Options

 Depending on the type and nature of the business, buyers can seek joint venture relationships by inviting interested equity partners into their business opportunity in exchange for a portion of business ownership.
 The percentage of business ownership is generally negotiated between the buyer and the investor and includes terms and conditions for recoupment (or return on investment) for the investor.
 The upside of such an approach to raising purchasing funds is the faster access to capital and these types of loans are based more on the potential profitability of the business and less on your personal creditworthiness.
 The downside is the diluted ownership position for you, the business owner.
 One key element sought by investors when considering your “investability” is the intrinsic value you bring to the table.
 Be sure to understand your strengths and weaknesses, along with your special or unique skills and experiences, which make you an important component to the investment.

-EB-5 Immigrant Investment Visa Program
+EB-2 & EB-5 Immigrant Investment Visa Programs

 Which type of financing is best for you?